zeeshan1991k/HackTheBox/Forest_Retired/10 - Common Enumeration.md

 # Common Enumeration
-## Note -> Windows TTL
+## Note -> Windows/Linux TTL
-* Windows' default TTL is 128.
+*  Windows default TTL is 128.
 Everytime packet traverses a router this decrements by one because TTL stands for Time To LIve.
-* Linux Default TTL is 64
+*  Linux Default TTL is 64.
+*  If TTL is greater is than 128, chances are it is some type of network infrastructure.

 ## NMAP
 All ports scan without service version and os detection.